Lxnus/alphos-api/README.md

 ```

 ## Architecture
-For advanced security we use mutual SSL/TLS encryption to guarantee high security
+For advanced security we use SSL/TLS encryption to guarantee high security
 standards for our clients.

 To access tools of the API you won't call static method but instead use constructor injection to retrieve